The digital tax revolution is here.

-Ensure you have “functional compatible software” for MTD for VAT
+Ensure you have functional compatible software for MTD for VAT

-In addition to keeping digital records relating to your VAT, the software should be able to communicate with HMRC’s computers so you can file your VAT returns.
+In addition to keeping digital records relating to your VAT, the software should be able to communicate with HMRC’s computers so you can file your VAT Returns.

-If you’re using desktop accounting software (this is installed on your computer and data is stored there—which can make data sharing harder), you might need to update it for MTD if you haven’t updated it in recent times.
-You should speak to your software vendor immediately about this.
+If you’re using desktop accounting software (installed on your computer and data is stored there—which can make data sharing harder), you might need to update it for MTD if you haven’t updated it recently.

 If you keep your VAT records using a spreadsheet, it might be possible to use MTD-compatible bridging software to file returns.

 Despite rumours to the contrary—and despite the fact that MTD for VAT is legally mandated (and enforced with fines for failing to comply)—HMRC has never made any free end-user software available for MTD for VAT, or offered any software by other means, such as subscription.

 Work out when to switch to MTD for VAT

-But while adapting to the new Making Tax Digital for VAT rules may seem like a burden in the short term, there are some definite long-term benefits to be aware of.
+But while adapting to Making Tax Digital for VAT rules may seem like a burden, there are definite long-term benefits to be aware of.